The big idea

 Does it work for freshwater spots?+

 Yes — lakes, rivers, reservoirs, ponds, creeks, and canals.
-River reports include USGS real-time flow data.
-Lake reports check thermocline conditions and stocking updates.
+River stamps include USGS real-time flow data.
+Lake stamps check thermocline conditions and stocking updates.
 Bass, walleye, trout, salmon, pike, catfish — freshwater is fully supported.

 Does it work outside the US?+

-WaterWatcher is built primarily for US fishing spots, where online report coverage is richest.
+WaterWatcher is built primarily for US fishing spots, where data coverage is richest.
 International locations work — popular spots in Canada, the UK, Australia, and New Zealand have decent coverage — but we're transparent when sources are thin.

 What's the bite window predictor?+